Amreldesouky/Amreldesouky/README.md

 - 🏢 I'm a Software Engineer.
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with C, C++,Data Structure, Algorithms, HTML, and CSS.
+- 💬 Ask me about my experience with C, C++,python, Data Structure, Algorithms, HTML, and CSS.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.

 ### Connect with Me :